Domino-Blockchain/domichain/web3.js/README.md

 ## Development Environment Setup

-Install the latest Solana release from https://docs.solana.com/cli/install-solana-cli-tools
+Install the latest Domichain release from https://docs.solana.com/cli/install-solana-cli-tools

 ### Run test validator

-**Use `solana-test-validator` from the latest Solana release**
+**Use `solana-test-validator` from the latest Domichain release**

 ### BPF program development

-**Use `cargo build-bpf` from the latest Solana release**
+**Use `cargo build-bpf` from the latest Domichain release**

 ## Usage